We welcome your application for admission to the St. Catherine University Master of Science in Nursing (MSN): Nursing Informatics program.

 We are currently accepting applications for Fall 2022 and Spring 2023 enrollment.

-Prepare a personal essay that demonstrates written communication skills and clarifies your purpose in pursuing a graduate program in nursing.
+Prepare an admission essay that demonstrates written communication skills and clarifies your purpose in pursuing a graduate program in nursing.
 All applicants whose cumulative GPA is below 3.0 must also include an explanatory statement.
 Please submit one document addressing the following in separate essays and provide a separately titled section in the same document if submitting an Explanatory Statement.
 Do not exceed one typed, double spaced page for each topic.

 - How will the Nursing Informatics (MSN) program at St. Catherine University help you to achieve your academic goals and your career aspirations?